NoNickeD/FileManagerApplication/README.md

 - There should be a third option to close the application.
 - Implement the appropriate concepts such as exceptions, collections, and sorting techniques for source code optimization and increased performance.
 ```

+## Plan more than two sprints to complete the application:

 ### Sprint 1:
 - Develop the welcome screen and display the application name and developer details.